 UNCONTROLLABLE FORCES

 9.1 Uncontrollable Forces Tariff Provisions.
-Section 14.1 of the CAISO Tariff shall be incorporated by reference into this Agreement except that all references in Section 14.1 of the CAISO Tariff to Market Participants shall be read as a reference to the EIM Entity and references to the CAISO Tariff shall be read as references to this Agreement.
+Section 14.1 of the CAISO Tariff shall be incorporated by reference into this Agreement except that all references in Section 14.1 of the CAISO Tariff to Market Participants shall be read as a reference to the EIM Sub-Entity and references to the CAISO Tariff shall be read as references to this Agreement.

 ARTICLE X